List of Polish monarchs: Přemyslid House

-House of Přemyslid were natural lords of Bohemia and had many family connections with Piast dynasty.
-In 1291], Wenceslaus II of Bohemia exploited the weakness of internally divided Poland and conquered Kraków, basing his claim on loose family connection with one of the previous high dukes.
-He later legitimize his rule by marrying daughter of Przemysł II, which also gave him claims to Polish Kingdom.
+The House of Přemyslid were kings of Bohemia and had many family connections with the Piast dynasty.
+In 1291, Wenceslaus II of Bohemia exploited the weakness of an internally divided Poland and conquered Kraków, basing his claim on loose family ties with one of the previous high dukes.
+He later legitimised his rule by marrying the daughter of Przemysł II, which also gave him claims to Polish kingship.